Philipp-Kaiser/Philipp-Kaiser/README.md

 ### It's me, **Philipp**.

-I'm 26 years old and an upcoming *rocket* in WebDev! 🚀
+I'm 26 years old, based in Hamburg and an upcoming *rocket* in WebDev! 🚀

 Thank god that there is [neuefische](https://www.neuefische.de/) to help me with that! 😅✌️